Robust Estimation and Inference for High-Dimensional Panel Data Models: Simulations

-{In view of Tables \ref{Table1} and \ref{Table1.3}}, a few facts emerge.
+In view of Tables \ref{Table1.1} and \ref{Table1.2}, a few facts emerge.
 First, as expected, RMSE of the LASSO estimator decreases as both $N$ and $T$ increase.
 Second, as expected, RMSE increases if either $\rho_e$ or $\delta_{\varepsilon_e}$ increases.
 Third, when $\rho_e = 0.2$, ECR is very close to its nominal level even when $T=20$, although the distortion in ECR increases with the increase of $\rho_e$ and alters with $\delta_{\varepsilon_e}$ slightly.
 Fourth, when $\rho_e = 0.5$, ECR converges to its nominal level only with an increase in $T$.
 This is consistent with our theoretical prediction that the estimation error of long-rung covariance matrix is independent of $N$.
 Fifth, ECR2 is always below its nominal level and the distortion in ECR2 increases with the increase of $\delta_{\varepsilon_e}$.
 This is not surprising since the HAC estimator in \cite{babii2022machine} is not robust to the presence of CSD and just includes a proportion of the asymptotic variance.
-Finally, the adaptive LASSO procedure can correctly identify the sparsity pattern {as long as the size sample is not so small.
-When the sample size is relatively small, RSC converges to one rapidly as sample size increases.}

-In Tables \ref{Table1.2} and \ref{Table1.4}, we find similar patterns as those revealed in Table \ref{Table1}.
-Interestingly, for $d_{NT} = 500$ and $\rho_e = 0.2$, ECR tends to be larger than its nominal level when $T$ is relatively small.
-In addition, RMSE for $d_{NT} = 500$ is slightly larger than that for $d_{NT} = 50$, which is consistent with our theoretical prediction, i.e., RMSE should be proportion to $\sqrt{\log d_{NT}}$ according to Lemma \ref{Thm1}.1.
+Finally, the adaptive LASSO procedure can correctly identify the sparsity pattern as long as the sample size is not so small.
+When the sample size is relatively small, RSC converges to one rapidly as the sample size increases.
+In Tables \ref{Table1.1} and \ref{Table1.3}, we find similar patterns.
+Interestingly, for $d = 500$ and $\rho_e = 0.2$, ECR tends to be larger than its nominal level when $T$ is relatively small.
+In addition, RMSE for $d = 500$ is slightly larger than that for $d = 50$, which is consistent with that RMSE should be proportion to $\sqrt{\log d}$ according to Lemma \ref{LEMMA2}.1.